satyam472/Atm-Simulator-System/README.md

 # Atm-Simulator-System
-This project is like a Bank Management System
+This project is like a Bank Management System.
 I used
-Concept : SWING
+Concept as a SWING
-Database : MYSQL
+Database as a MYSQL
-Language : JAVA CORE
+Language as a JAVA CORE.